python/devguide/setup.rst

 a release branch.
 For instance, to checkout a working copy of Python 3.5, do ``git checkout 3.5``.

+If you want the ability to work on multiple checkouts of Python, you can use git worktrees.
+See :ref:`git_worktrees`.

 You will need to re-compile CPython when you do such an update.

 Do note that CPython will notice that it is being run from a working copy.